Canned Alaskan Salmon: Calories, Nutrition and Health Benefits

 Global Impact:

-- Provides affordable, shelf-stable protein to food-insecure communities
+- Canned salmon provides affordable, shelf-stable protein to communities worldwide

 Compare & Substitute